Thomas Lyttelton, 3rd Viscount Chandos

-Thomas Orlando Lyttelton, 3rd Viscount Chandos, Baron Lyttelton of Aldershot (born 12 February 1953), is a British hereditary and life peer and politician for the Labour Party.
+Thomas Orlando Lyttelton, 3rd Viscount Chandos, Baron Lyttelton of Aldershot (born 12 February 1953), is a British politician of the Labour Party.
+He has served as a hereditary and life peer.

 Early life

-A member of the Lyttelton family, Chandos is the elder son of Antony Lyttelton, 2nd Viscount Chandos and Caroline Lascelles, a daughter of Sir Alan Lascelles (Private Secretary to both King George VI and Queen Elizabeth II).
+A member of the Lyttelton family, Chandos is the elder son of Antony Lyttelton, 2nd Viscount Chandos, and Caroline Lascelles, a daughter of Sir Alan Lascelles (Private Secretary to both King George VI and Queen Elizabeth II).
 He was educated at Eton and Worcester College, Oxford.

 Career

 Chandos succeeded his father in the viscountcy in 1980.
 He initially sat on the Social Democratic Party (SDP) benches, but when the party merged with the Liberals in 1988 he elected to become a member of the anti-merger 'continuing' SDP, led by David Owen, instead.
 Alongside Owen and several other Social Democrats, Chandos established the Social Market Foundation (SMF) in 1989, becoming its first chairman.
-When the 'continuing' SDP collapsed a year later he decided to join the Labour Party, rather than defect to the Conservatives as many of his colleagues in the SMF did.
+When the 'continuing' SDP collapsed a year later he decided to join the Labour Party, rather than – as many of his colleagues in the SMF did – the Conservative Party.

 Chandos lost his seat in the House of Lords after the House of Lords Act 1999.
 However, in 2000 he was created a life peer as Baron Lyttelton of Aldershot, of Aldershot in the County of Hampshire, and was able to return to the House of Lords.